 We are committed to reducing door-step crime, including bogus callers, claim farmers and rogue traders.

-To help safeguard against these types of callers, please observe the following tips:
+You should not let anyone into you home you are not comfortable with , to help safeguard against these types of callers, please observe the following tips:

 If you’re dissatisfied with any aspect of our service, please find out how you can make a complaint.